meltano/meltano/docs/src/_tutorials/logging.md

 ## Datadog logging config

-For Datadog logging you have a couple of options.
-The easiest approach maybe to simply log to a file in json format and collect it with the Datadog Agent.
+You have a couple options for configuring logs for Datadog.
+The easiest approach may be to log to a file in JSON format and collect it with the Datadog Agent.

 To do so you'll want to use a `logging.yaml` config that writes directly to a file like in the previously examples: